 Review of the Panasonic Baby Monitor KX-HN4101W

 Panasonic baby monitors have a long history of quality and reliability, decent feature sets, and fair prices.
-They tend to be available at most of the larger retailers in addition to places like Amazon, so you can actually check them out in person.

-We have tested both the older KX-HN3001W model and the newer (as of 2019) KX-HN4101W model.
+We tested both the older KX-HN3001W model and the newer (as of 2019) KX-HN4101W model.
 Both are great options, with the newer model adding some extra battery life and reception range.

 Check out our full review below to learn what we loved about the Panasonic HN4101W baby monitor, and what we think could be improved.